Estimated reading time: 11 minutes

 LDL vs. HDL- Cholesterol – What’s the Difference?

 LDL-cholesterol (LDL-C) is often called the “bad” cholesterol, whereas HDL-cholesterol (HDL-C) is termed the “good” cholesterol.

 This is because high levels of LDL-C are associated with increased risk of heart disease, whereas high HDL-C is associated with less risk.

 Of course, it is the same cholesterol.
 The difference is the lipoproteins.

-Many studies have shown a strong correlation between LDL-C and the risk of heart attack, stroke, and peripheral arterial disease (4).
-However, this association appears to become less prominent with increasing age.
+Many studies have shown a strong correlation between LDL-C and the risk of coronary heart disease (4).

 Much available evidence suggests that lowering blood levels of LDL-C reduces the risk of heart disease (6).